GoogleCloudPlatform/community/tutorials/cloud-functions-twilio-sms/index.md

     Replacing `[YOUR_STAGE_BUCKET]` with your Cloud Functions staging bucket.

-1. Send an SMS message to your Twilio phone number an observe the response you receive from the Cloud Function.
+1. Send an SMS message to your Twilio phone number and observe the response you receive from the Cloud Function.

 To view the logs for the Cloud Function, run the following: